-Industry Classification Codes for Detailed Industry (4 digit) (Changes from 2000 Census classification noted)
+Industry Classification Codes for Detailed Industry (4 digit) (Starting May 2012)

-These categories are aggregated into 52 detailed groups and 14 major groups (see page A-11).
-The codes in the right hand column are the 2002 NAICS equivalent.
-Changes from the Census 2000 classification are noted by asterisks ().
+These categories are aggregated into 52 detailed groups and 14 major groups (see pages 10-12 of this attachment).
+The codes in the right hand column are the NAICS equivalent.

 These codes correspond to Items PEIO1ICD and PEIO2ICD, in positions 856-859 and 864-867 of the Basic CPS record layout in all months, except March.
-In the March, these codes correspond to PEIOIND, in positions 87-90 of the Person record.
+In March, these codes correspond to PEIOIND and Industry, in positions 172-175 and 292-295 of the Person record.